KomodoPlatform/developer-docs/additional-assets/misc/2019-07-24-curriculum-brainstorm.md

 We can create a set list of preferred certifications in our community.

 For example, Red Hat's Engineering Certification is highly desirable.
 Same for some of the AWS courses, some things that represent a few languages, etc.

+We can also consider integrating with a review site here.
+This will allow the catalogue of all third-party service providers to get customers to recommend their work.